Kissing Game (TV series)

-Kissing Game (Boca a Boca) is a Brazilian thriller drama streaming television series created by Esmir Filho for Netflix.
+Kissing Game (Boca a Boca) is a Brazilian thriller drama television series created by Esmir Filho for Netflix.

 Plot

 After a party, a girl wakes up the next day with a slightly different hangover.
 She was infected with a virus transmitted through her mouth.
 In addition to the common dramas from the coming of age, teenagers in a rural town live with the panic of the virus and the fear that their secrets will be discovered.